 Technically a rim is the edge of a wheel, while the wheel is the entire metal piece that spins around the axle.
-However, people use both rim and wheel interchangeably to refer to the entire wheel.
+However, people use both the rim and wheel interchangeably to refer to the entire wheel.

 When assessing the quality of a used wheel, the most important thing is that the wheel is structurally sound, with no cracks, bends, dents, or pieces missing.
 Cosmetic damages or scratches are okay, as long as they are only on the surface.
 Rims or wheels that have significant cracks may have lost their structural integrity and could cause a blowout if it fails while driving at high speeds.

-If you go to a salvage yard or junkyard, you should always inspect a wheel before you buy it.
+If you go to a U-pull salvage yard or junkyard, you should always inspect a wheel before you buy it.
 Some, but not all auto parts stores put their parts through stringent quality checks, but at a pick-and-pull junkyard, what you see is what you get.